effusiveperiscope/gsorter/README.md

 variation), but should be
  "precise" enough to account for merges between project files where different groups were handled by different annotators (as long as their system clocks were reasonably set).

+# Idealized workflow
+See `horsewords.py` for code.
+1. Define a file function that intakes a filepath and produces a list of Items with comparison IDs.
+2. Use `Grouper`s to create groups from the file function and a list of file paths.
+3. Define data fields.
+4. Create a Project from groups from step 2.
+5. Define an output processor.
+6. Instantiate GSorter and run the UI for sorting.